Adelaide Central School of Art

-Adelaide Central School of Art is an independent, not-for-profit, accredited higher education provider of tertiary courses in the visual arts, located in Adelaide, Australia.
-Adelaide Central School of Art uses the atelier model of visual arts education.
-The school offers an associate degree of Visual Art, Bachelor of Visual Art, and Bachelor of Visual Art (Hons), and short courses, workshops and masterclasses.
+Adelaide Central School of Art is an independent, not-for-profit, accredited higher education provider of tertiary courses in the visual arts, located in Glenside, Adelaide, Australia.
+The school, which was founded in 1982, offers degree courses as well as short courses, workshops and masterclasses.

 History

-The School was founded in 1982 by Rod Taylor and Heather Nicholson.
-Initially occupying a rented space in Bloor Court, Adelaide, it moved in 1988 to a warehouse in Gilles Street, establishing itself as an accredited independent art school.
-In January 1994, the School moved to heritage buildings in Osmond Terrace, Norwood, leasing them from the School's founder until they were sold in 2011.
+The school was founded in 1982 by Rod Taylor and Heather Nicholson.
+Initially occupying a rented space in Bloor Court, Adelaide city centre, it moved in 1988 to a warehouse in Gilles Street, establishing itself as an accredited independent art school.

+In January 1994, the school moved to heritage buildings in Osmond Terrace, Norwood, leasing them from the school's founder until they were sold in 2011.
 Taylor retired in 2008 and was succeeded by Ingrid Kellenbach as CEO.

-Adelaide Central School of Art relocated to the Glenside Cultural Precinct in January 2013, completing the first stage of the renovation of two iconic heritage buildings in May 2013.
-The South Australian Government granted the School a 50-year lease on these buildings located adjacent to the Adelaide Film Studios home of the South Australian Film Corporation and related creative enterprises.
-The new Glenside Campus provides facilities in the three-story Teaching and Studio Building, including spaces for classes, integrated student studios, lecture room, media room, enlarged library facilities and display space for artwork on each level.
+Adelaide Central School of Art relocated to the old Glenside Hospital site in January 2013, completing the first stage of the renovation of two iconic heritage buildings in May 2013.
+The South Australian Government granted the school a 50-year lease on these buildings, located adjacent to the Adelaide Studios, home of the South Australian Film Corporation, and related creative enterprises.

-In September 2018, the School announced that Penny Griggs, Director of the SALA Festival, would succeed Ingrid Kellenbach as the School's CEO in November 2018.
+In September 2018, the school announced that Penny Griggs, director of the SALA Festival, would succeed Ingrid Kellenbach as the school's CEO in November 2018.

-Degree courses
+In January 2025, funding was provided by the Government of South Australia for the refurbishment of the Erindale building.

+Description

+Adelaide Central School of Art is an independent, not-for-profit, accredited higher education provider of tertiary courses in the visual arts, located in Adelaide, Australia.

+The new Glenside campus provides facilities in the three-storey teaching and studio building, including spaces for classes, integrated student studios, lecture room, media room, enlarged library facilities and display space for artwork on each level.

+The school uses the atelier model of visual arts education.

 The degree courses are designed to develop technical and conceptual skills.
 The curriculum includes the disciplines of drawing, painting, sculpture, art history and theory and contemporary studies, for part-time or full-time study.